Larger Datasets Can Be Repeated More: A Theoretical Analysis of Multi-Epoch Scaling in Linear Regression: Proof of Main Results in Strongly Convex Linear Regression

 \subsection{Step IV: Deriving the Approximately Optimal Learning Rate, Proof of \Cref{thm:convex-opt-lr}}

-After the above preparation, next we present the derivation of approximately optimal learning rate, which is the proof of \Cref{thm:convex-opt-lr}.
 The proof of \Cref{thm:convex-opt-lr} for the small-$K$ case and large-$K$ case follows a similar pattern.
-First, we minimize the approximate excess risk obtained in \Cref{sec:convex-loss-estimate-small-K} and \Cref{sec:convex-loss-estimate-large-K}.
+First, we minimize the aproximate excess risk obtained in \Cref{sec:convex-loss-estimate-small-K} and \Cref{sec:convex-loss-estimate-large-K}.
 Then we conduct an error bound analysis and complete the proof.